What are small groups?

-Usually on the 1st and 3rd Sundays of the month at a minimum.
-We encourage small groups to minister to each other weekly, all the time.
+Usually on the 1st and 3rd Sundays of the month.
+We encourage small groups to minister to each other weekly.
 Because flexibility is one of our foundational principles (see more below) some groups will choose to meet on different nights or mornings.

 Why should I be in a small group?

-Because small groups are the basic building block for pastoral care; by that we mean they are the best place for caring spiritual relationships to develop.
+Because small groups are the basic building block for pastoral care; they are the best place for caring spiritual relationships to develop.
 Being involved in a small group also lends itself to a more engaging and active experience in the church than only attending worship or Bible classes.

 What principles guide small groups at Bentonville?

-Small groups can work in a myriad of ways, but we choose to focus on developing pastoral care.
-This means our goal is to have small groups who celebrate together, mourn together, care for each other's spiritual growth, and we want everyone to serve in their small group.
+Our small groups focus on developing pastoral care.
+Our goal is to have small groups who celebrate together, mourn together, and care for each other's spiritual growth.
+We want everyone to actively serve in their small group.
 To accomplish this we have laid out four principles: smallness, flexibility, consistency, and purpose.
-For more on how these apply, read the Small Group Brochure or attend the next Small Group Startup.
+For more on how these apply, read the Small Group Brochure.

 How do I join a small group?